Perfect Chocolate Cupcakes topped with a chocolate buttercream frosting! These cupcakes are easy to make, incredibly soft, light, and moist.

 - Remove from the oven and remove the cupcakes from the pan.
 Transfer the cupcakes to a wire rack to cool completely.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, beat the butter on medium speed for 1-2 minutes or until smooth.
-Add in the powdered sugar, cocoa powder, heavy cream, vanilla extract, and salt and mix on medium speed until fully combined, making sure to scrap down the sides of the bowl as needed.
+Add the powdered sugar, cocoa powder, heavy cream, vanilla extract, and salt and mix on medium speed until fully combined, making sure to scrape down the sides of the bowl as needed.

 - Frost the cooled cupcakes as desired.

 Chocolate cupcake recipe adapted from Hershey’s